FoamScience/CPL_FoamExtend/README.md

 Unfortunately, we need to override some code in the `Pstreams` part of the `foam` library.
 If you do this on your regular installation, you'll probably break it.

-You can always dedicate a Foam-Extend installation to this task, but then you'll have to apply the patches present in `DockerFiles` directory.
+You can always dedicate a Foam-Extend installation to CPL-related tasks.
+You'll just have to apply the patches present in `DockerFiles` directory.

-> If your Foam-Extend is not compiled with MPICH, you can get away with pre-loading the patched `libfoam.so` shared
-> library (you can get it from the Docker image) to prevent the original one from loading with
-> `LD_PRELOAD=/path/to/patched/libfoam.so <your-solver>`
->
-> However that is highly discouraged, please use the docker container instead!

 License
 =======